Colorado, the Centennial State, is one of the most beautiful states in the U.S.

 13. Coppered White-Cheeked Jumping Spider

-The colorado spider to watch out for is the Western black widow.
-Just as its name suggests, this type will weave a web with a small hole through which they will watch and wait for prey.
+The Colorado spider to watch out for is the Western black widow.
+As its name suggests, this type will weave a web with a small hole through which they will watch and wait for prey.

 The females are usually more than 1/2 inch long, while males are half that size but still just as dangerous.